Annan, Dumfries and Galloway

-Annan (/ˈænən/ AN-ən; Inbhir Anainn) is a town and former royal burgh in Dumfries and Galloway, south-west Scotland.
-Historically part of Dumfriesshire, its public buildings include Annan Academy, of which the writer Thomas Carlyle was a pupil, and a Georgian building now known as "Bridge House".
-Annan also features a Historic Resources Centre.
-In Port Street, some of the windows remain blocked up to avoid paying the window tax.
+Annan (/ˈænən/ AN-ən; Inbhir Anainn) is a historic market town and former royal burgh in Dumfries and Galloway, south-west Scotland.
+It is 15 mi from Dumfries by rail, in the region of Dumfries and Galloway on the Solway Firth in the south of Scotland.
+Eastriggs is about 3 mi to the east, while Gretna and the English border is about 8 mi to the east.
+It had a population of 8,695 in 2022.

 Each year on the first Saturday in July, Annan celebrates the Royal Charter and the boundaries of the Royal Burgh are confirmed when a mounted cavalcade undertakes the Riding of the Marches.
 Entertainment includes a procession, sports, field displays and massed pipe bands.
 Annan's in America first migrated to New York and Virginia.
 Annandale Virginia is an early settlement which celebrates The Scottish Games annually.

 Geography

+Historically part of Dumfriesshire, its public buildings include Annan Academy, of which the writer Thomas Carlyle was a pupil, and a Georgian building now known as "Bridge House".
+Annan also features a Historic Resources Centre.
+In Port Street, some of the windows remain blocked up to avoid paying the window tax.

 Annan stands on the River Annan—from which it is named—nearly 2 mi from its mouth, accessible to vessels of 60 tons as far as Annan Bridge and 300 tons within 1/2 mi of the town.
-It is 15 mi from Dumfries by rail, in the region of Dumfries and Galloway on the Solway Firth in the south of Scotland.
-Eastriggs is about 3 mi to the east, while Gretna and the English border is about 8 mi to the east.